CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Reference-Guided Reward Shaping

-This reward structure encodes both task performance and physical feasibility, allowing the policy to balance tracking, stability, and regularization objectives.
+The final reward used for policy training is the weighted sum of all components: $ R =\; r_{v} + r_{\dot{v}} + r_{\mathrm{hol}} + r_{\mathrm{reg}}. $ This reward structure encodes both task performance and physical feasibility, allowing the policy to balance tracking, stability, and regularization objectives.
 By combining model-based references (e.g., from reduced-order planning or offline trajectory optimization) with CLF-inspired reward shaping and constraint-aware regularization, our framework embeds control-theoretic structure into the reinforcement learning process.
 This guides training toward stable, robust, and physically plausible locomotion, while preserving the flexibility and adaptability of model-free RL.